 Research has revealed that individuals who have used Zantac over a long time depicted overly high concentrations of NDMA in their urine.
 Actually, NDMA concentration in their urine is over 400 times that of a person that doesn’t use the drug.
 According to researches, most of the users would have opted not to take the medication if they knew the cancer risk associated with it.

 A while ago, a test on over a hundred Zantac tablets by the FDA indicated that the pills contained carcinogenic elements.
 The shocking part is that the carcinogenic amounts in these tablets surpassed that allowable daily limit by FDA by over 2,000 times.
 Nitrosodimethylamine is the carcinogenic substance contained in Zantac and is more commonly referred to as NDMA.

 Most researchers have arrived at evidence that connects Zantac and NDMA to various types of cancers.
-Evidence further shows that Sanofi and Boehringer Ingelheim, the companies that manufactured Zantac (ranitidine hydrochloride), were well aware of the carcinogenic traits of Zantac but willingly refused to inform their customers.
+The evidence further shows that Sanofi and Boehringer Ingelheim, the companies that manufactured Zantac (ranitidine hydrochloride), were well aware of the carcinogenic traits of Zantac but willingly refused to inform their customers.

 Millions of individuals with gastrointestinal complications such as gastric ulcers, duodenal ulcers, heartburn, sour stomach, acid reflux, and Barrett’s esophagus ingested the drug without the knowledge that it could increase their risk of developing cancer.

 Boehringer Ingelheim and Sanofi earned over $1 billion from the sale of Zantac while concealing the truth from its customers.
 Zantac became the first prescription of its kind to register such high amounts of sales.